Xela3026/yabbr-docs/docs/yabbr-chat/chat-settings.md

 ### Agent Notifications

 Some agents may have connected an SMS to their account.
-You can choose to notify this SMS when a new customer appears in the Yabbr Chat queue whilst it is unattended.
+You can choose to notify this SMS when a new customer appears in the <BrandName/> Chat queue whilst it is unattended.
 To configure the recipients of this notification, click on the setting outlined below.

 <CustomisableImage src="/img/chat-settings-general-notification.png" alt="Agent Notification" width="500"/>